Food Service FAQs

 Can my child eat breakfast at school?

-In addition to participating in the National School Lunch Program, Unit 4 offers a daily breakfast program at the elementary and middle schools.
+In addition to participating in the National School Lunch Program, Unit 4 offers a daily breakfast program at the elementary, middle schools, and high schools.
 The breakfast program functions in a manner similar to NSLP.
-For breakfast, ala carte sales are available at the high schools.
+For breakfast, ala carte sales are available at the middle and high schools.

 How do I pay for meals?